evan108108/RESTFullYii/readme.markdown

 /**
  * model.subresource.delete
  *
- * Called whenever a subresouce needs deleting
+ * Called whenever a subresource needs deleting
  *
  * @param (Object) (model) the owner of the sub-resource
  * @param (String) (subresource_name) the name of the subresource